-13.1.3 BALANCE IN THE COMPOSITION OF THE BOARD OF DIRECTORS
+12.1.3 BALANCE IN THE COMPOSITION OF THE BOARD OF DIRECTORS

 Further to the nomination by the shareholders' meeting held on May 31, 2017 of Simone Seiter and Natalie Mount as members of the Board of Directors, the Board of Directors held on May 31, 2017 stated that since this date the Company complies with the balanced representation of men and women required by article L 225-18-1 of the French Commercial Code, which provides that the proportion of directors of each gender shall be no less than 40% or no more than a difference of two.
+To date, our Board of Directors is composed of 3 women and 5 men.